DUTY STATION INFO

 - 29 Palms is the base most Marines will say is the worst place to get stationed.
 Of course there will be some Marines who enjoy the lonely desert environment and will love being stationed there.
 29 Palms has extremely hot summers, cool winters, and it is out in the middle of the Mojave Desert and there isn't much action going on out there.
 It is also home to Comm. school.
 The funny thing about all of the negativity about 29 Palms is that MCAS Yuma, AZ is a much worse place to be stationed at, and MCLB Barstow is no paradise either.
 Yuma seems to get much hotter or just as hot as 29 Palms and it is just as if not more isolated.

 - Hawaii of course is a paradise, but it can get old really fast and you are stuck on an island.
-It is expensive, many locals despise the military especially Jarheads and when taking leave it can get really expensive and it can eat up a day or two just to fly there.
+It is expensive, many locals despise the military especially Jarheads and when taking leave it can get really expensive and it can eat up a day or two just to fly back and forth.

 - Camp Pendleton and MCAS Miramar are considered the best duty stations because of the weather and because of their location.
 Both bases are located in the middle of the Southern California coastal area.
 You will have the San Diego area to the south and the Greater Los Angeles area is to your north.
 There is very little that you cannot do while stationed out here.